margaretabbott/Abbott-Python-Portfolio/README.md

 # Margaret Abbott's Python Portfolio
-### This repository is designed to display my pyhton and technical skills.
+### This repository is designed to display my python and technical skills.
 It is regularly updated with my most recent works.